Hit and Run Motorcycle Accidents in Chicago, IL

 Are you a victim of a hit-and-run motorcycle accident?
 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys are legal advocates for victims of motorcycle accidents to ensure they receive compensation, even in a hit-and-run case.

 Call our Chicago, IL motorcycle accident lawyers at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

 A hit-and-run motorcycle accident is dreadful whenever it happens, regardless of whether the victim was driving a car, a motorcycle, or walking as a pedestrian.

-Unfortunately, Chicago hit and run drivers usually are afraid of the consequences of their actions and are selfish enough to leave the scene of the accident instead of owning up to their mistake.
+Unfortunately, Chicago hit and run drivers usually are afraid of the consequences of their actions.
+As a result, they are selfish enough to leave the accident scene instead of owning up to their mistake.

 Hiring Chicago, Illinois Hit and Run Motorcycle Accident Attorneys

 The Chicago motorcycle accident attorneys at Rosenfeld Injury Lawyers LLC are committed to protecting the legal rights of motorcycle riders injured in a hit and run accident anywhere in the State of Illinois.

 Our motorcycle accident lawyers will take the steps necessary to locate the responsible party or file an uninsured motorist claim.
 As with all our personal injury cases, we work on a contingency fee basis and earn a legal fee when we successfully obtain financial compensation for you.